Information for Faculty

 All courses are assigned rooms based on course size, type, and location.
 Room changes are difficult to make, especially for large classes.
-If your classroom is too small or you would like to see about changing rooms, please submit a Classroom Change Request.
+If your classroom is too small or you would like to inquire about the possibility of changing rooms, please submit a Classroom Change Request.
 To schedule rooms for other meetings or discussions, please use the Events Calendar to find and request spaces.

 Final Grade Policy

 Final Grades are submitted online through Academic Planning.
 Grades are due 72 hours after the Final Exam for each course.
-(See How to Use WebAdvisor or Student Planning Grading).
+(See How to Use Academic Planning for Grading).
 Please plan for grading time in advance.
 No final grades will be distributed to any students until all grades are in and processed.
 If you will be leaving Clinton at the end of the term, be sure all your grades are turned in before you leave.

 Hamilton’s academic calendar has two 15-week semesters (including the final exam week).
 Classes are held on National Holidays during the academic year, unless the holiday falls during a scheduled break.
 Some offices may be closed on Labor Day, but classes will be in session.
-For the 2022-23 year, the Registrar’s Office will be closed on Labor Day.
-The office will be open on Martin Luther King, Jr. Day, January 16, 2023.
+The office will be open on Martin Luther King, Jr. Day, January 15, 2024.

 - Explanation of Time Blocks